Introducing shrinkage in heavy-tailed state space models to predict equity excess returns: Empirical application

-The discussion above has been focused on point forecasting exclusively.
+The discussion above focused on point forecasts exclusively.
 To additionally assess how well the models perform in terms of density forecasting, the right panel of \autoref{tab:lps_results} presents relative LPSs.
+Note that the recursive regression model does not produce a full predictive distribution and is thus not included.
 A few results are worth emphasizing.
-First, the last column of \autoref{tab:lps_results} reveals that most models under consideration outperform the historical mean model with SV by large margins over the full sample.
+First, dynamically selecting the best performing model over time based on past predictive likelihoods pays off and yields superior performance in terms of density forecasts for the full sample and expansions.
+Second, focusing on individual specifications over the model space, the last column of \autoref{tab:lps_results} reveals that most models under consideration outperform the historical mean model with SV by large margins over the full sample.
 This finding can be traced back to the fact that the Mean-SV includes no additional covariates and is thus unable to explain important features of the data that are effectively picked up by having additional exogenous covariates.
 Considering the forecast differences across models shows that introducing shrinkage in the TVP regression framework seems to pay off.
 Notice, however, that in terms of predictive capabilities, it suffices to allow for fat tailed innovations in either the state or measurement errors.
 Allowing for t-distributed errors for the shocks in the state and the observation equation generally yields weaker forecasting performance.
 A closer look at the underlying predictive density reveals that the predictive variance in that case appears to be slightly overestimated relative to the simpler specifications.

 Second, zooming into the results for distinct stages of the business cycles indicates that t-TVP-SV DL 2 outperforms all competing model specifications during recessions.
-Especially when benchmarked against a simple random walk and the historical mean model, we find sharp increases in predictive accuracy when a more sophisticated approach is adopted.
+Especially when benchmarked against a simple random walk and the historical mean model, we find sharp increases in predictive accuracy when the more sophisticated approach is adopted.
 Considering the results for a constant parameter regression model also points towards favorable predictive characteristics of this simple specification in terms of density predictions.
 As in the case of point forecasts, we generally attest our models more predictive capabilities during business cycle downturns and are thus in line with the recent literature \citep{rapach2010out, henkel2011time, dangl2012predictive}.

 This result, however, does not carry over to expansionary stages of the business cycle.
 The penultimate column of \autoref{tab:lps_results} clearly shows that while models that perform well during recessions also tend to do well in expansions, the single best performing model is the t-TVP-SV DL 1 specification.
 By contrast, the flexible t-TVP-SV DL 3 model performs poorly during expansions.
 This stems from the fact that equity price growth appears to be quite stable during expansions and thus corroborates the statement above: in expansions, this specification simply yields inflated credible intervals and thus weaker predictive density forecasting performance.